Jane Saunders1

 Last Edited=19 Jun 2006

-Mildred Anne Smith was the daughter of Hugh Colin Smith and Constance Maria Josepha Adeane.1 She married Sydney Charles Buxton, 1st and last Earl of Buxton, son of Charles Buxton and Emily Mary Holland, on 7 July 1896 at Roehampton, Surrey, England.1,2 She died on 7 December 1955.1
+Mildred Anne Smith was the daughter of Hugh Colin Smith and Constance Maria Josepha Adeane.1 She married Sydney Charles Buxton, 1st and last Earl Buxton, son of Charles Buxton and Emily Mary Holland, on 7 July 1896 at Roehampton, Surrey, EnglandG.1,2 She died on 7 December 1955.1

 Her married name became Buxton.
-She held the office of Justice of the Peace (J.P.).3 As a result of her marriage, Mildred Anne Smith was styled as Viscountess of Buxton on 11 May 1914.
-She was invested as a Dame Grand Cross, Order of the British Empire (G.B.E.) in 1919.3 As a result of her marriage, Mildred Anne Smith was styled as Countess of Buxton on 8 November 1920.
+She held the office of Justice of the Peace (J.P.)3 After her marriage, Mildred Anne Smith was styled as Viscountess of Buxton on 11 May 1914.
+She was appointed Dame Grand Cross, Order of the British Empire (G.B.E.) in 1919.3 After her marriage, Mildred Anne Smith was styled as Countess of Buxton on 8 November 1920.

-Children of Mildred Anne Smith and Sydney Charles Buxton, 1st and last Earl of Buxton
+Children of Mildred Anne Smith and Sydney Charles Buxton, 1st and last Earl Buxton

 Citations